gracenng/gracenng/README.md

   🔭 Currently working on:

-    > A website for Christmas pets with cloud-native infrastructure.
+    > Learning Assembly in ECE222.
+Hopefully I can board the reverse engineering train soon
     > Learning terraform!
 Infrastructure-as-code feels magical

    🕶 Outside of tech, I am:

-    > Reading Agatha Christie
+    > Reading Murakami's Kafka on the Shore

     > Taking care of my mini indoor jungle 🌿